Concepts we'll cover:

 6. Programmatic Navigation in Class Components

-higher-order component (HOC) to inject routing props.
+For class components, use the withRouter higher-order component (HOC) to inject routing props.

 File: src/pages/ClassComponentExample.js